Ediforce44/TTS-Mod-IsaacFourSouls/README.md

 - Automate Bonus-Souls and there counter
 - The Language-Button-Problem
 - Add Deck-Builder System
+- Fix Player Turn system in the Floor Change script
 - Add a Shop-Modifier for each player next to their Attack-Modifier.
   > The Shop-Modifier reduces the cost of a Shop-Item.
 The players have to adjust their modifier based on their items.
 If he purchase a Shop-Item the price can be calculated and automatically subtract from their Coin-Counter.
 - Replace Auto-Rewarding-Button with a Checklist of various Auto-Options a player can turn ON and OFF.
 (For example: Auto-Rewarding, Auto-Payment for Shop etc.)